Guidance

 Combination ATMPs

 A combination ATMP includes 1 or more medical devices or active implantable medical devices in the product, as well as cells or a tissue component.
-CAT evaluates combined ATMPs for marketing authorisations, and MHRA for UK clinical trials.
+MHRA evaluates combined ATMPs for marketing authorisations, and UK clinical trials.

-The application for a marketing authorisation for a combined ATMP which contains a medical device should include evidence that the device meets the essential requirements set out in the medical devices legislation and, where available, the results of an assessment by a notified body.
+The application for a marketing authorisation for a combined ATMP which contains a medical device should include evidence that the device meets the essential requirements set out in the UK Medical Devices Regulations (SI 2002 No 618, as amended) and, where available, the results of an assessment by an approved body.
+Please see our guidance on the regulation of medical devices in the UK for further information.

-Apply to get a manufacturer licence for an advanced therapy medicinal product
+Applying for a manufacturer’s licence for an advanced therapy medicinal product

-If you need advice about getting a manufacturer licence from MHRA email gmpinspectorate@mhra.gov.uk or go to our information about manufacturer licences.
+If you need advice about getting a manufacturer’s licence from MHRA email gmpinspectorate@mhra.gov.uk or go to our information about manufacturer’s licences.

 There are 2 ways in which unlicensed ATMPs can be made available in the UK: